Daily Meditation Practice

 1) Meditate at the same time every day.

 We all have an internal ‘body clock’ which can be programmed.
 By choosing to meditate at the same time every day it becomes a set routine and is much easier to keep the commitment.
 The best times are either 20 minutes after you have woken up or an hour before you usually go to sleep.
 It’s also best not to meditate straight after eating because your body naturally gets tired after eating and that can detract from the clarity of meditation and make you prone to drifting into a dull sleepy state.

-2) Have a special place in your home for meditation.
+2) Have a special place in your home for daily meditation.

 Meditation is the greatest gift you can give yourself, it helps to de-stress, release physical and emotional tension, gian clarity and perspective and keep you in touch with that quiet stillness within.
 Therefore your meditation practice deserves a at least a small corner somewhere in your home dedicated and set up specifically for meditation training with your favourite meditation cushion stool or chair.
 This helps to honour your practice and show that you respect it enough to afford it some room in your life.

 3) Use a timer.

 Make your commitment for your daily meditation to sit for at least 20 minutes a day.
 Setting the timer for 20 minutes when you sit helps to forget about the time and so you can relax and enter into a deep and peaceful meditation.
 It’s also important not to go over time, get up quietly bringing your meditative awareness with you when you get up.
 Don’t cut the meditation short if your struggling and don’t go overtime when you are enjoying it.
 This helps to make it a regular and a normal routine.